 Do Endowment Plans Still Suit Your Saving Needs?
 Here’s What We Think.

 Saving for retirement comes with its fair share of challenges and headaches, given the number of ideas and plans out there, all of which claim to guarantee high, secure returns.
-Amidst the confusion and uncertainties about the future, endowment plans are slowly emerging as reliable investment vehicles given their predictable returns.
+Amidst the confusion and uncertainties about the future, endowment plans are slowly emerging as reliable investment vehicles were given their predictable returns.

 So what are endowment plans?
 What makes them ideal for people looking for solid returns over short or long periods?